bortzmeyer/ietf-http-srv/README.md

 * URL with an explicit port: who wins?
 * latency issues: SRV and A/AAAA requests will have to be done in parallel (happy eyeballs).
 This does not solve the problem of the second A/AAAA request, the one on the target, for which one must wait the response to the SRV request.
+(Except if in the same zone.)
 * broken middleboxes
 * apparent complete lack of interest from browser vendors
-* increase of DNS requests (probably negligible when you think of all the DNS requests needed for the simplest Web page)
+* increase of DNS requests (probably negligible when you think of all the DNS requests needed for the simplest Web page).
+If both names are in the same zone, returning more additional data may help.
+(Except for non-existing names, where the client cannot know if the server did not send the data or if the data did not exist.)
 * subtle DNS issues with caching?
 * when there are several HTTP connections to the same target, should every SRV lookup be treated separately (default randomization) or should all connections go to the same host?
 * transition issues: what should the browsers do during the deployment?
 * most current name resolution APIs take a domain name and return an address.
 No way to make that work with SRV, we need new APIs and patch applications to use them.
+* wildcards may, as usual, create problems, since `_something._tcp.*.example.com` is not "wildcarded"

 The Mark Andrews draft
 ----------------------